zethon/zethon.github.io/_posts/2020-12-25-NaivecoinAddendum.md

 ---
 Currently I am building a cryptocurrency in the C++.
 The project can be found [here](https://github.com/zethon/Ash).
 This is not a project where I've forked another code base, instead the purpose of this project is to write a brand new protocol from scratch.

-Much of what I'm learning from writing a cryptocurrency has been taken from [this Javascript tutorial](https://lhartikk.github.io/) on writing your own crypto.
+Much of what I'm learning comes from [this Javascript tutorial](https://lhartikk.github.io/) on writing your own crypto.
 However, like any tutorial, the author assumes a foundation of knowledge in the reader that may not exist.
 At other times important details are left out for reasons I can't figure out.
 This is not a knock on the author.
 The example is an excellent tutorial and has helped me immensely.
 This post is just an attempt to fill in some of the things that I perceive to be missing.

 ## Chapter 3 - Transactions